RTEMS/rtems-docs/c-user/fatal_error.rst

     unexpected file descriptor number.
 This fatal error may occur during system initialization.
 It is an application configuration error.

+INTERNAL_ERROR_ILLEGAL_USE_OF_FLOATING_POINT_UNIT (38)
+    The floating point unit was used illegally, for example in interrupt context on some architectures.

 Operations
 ==========